reinrl/port_organization_comparison/README.md

 > port_organization_comparison@1.0.0 start
 > node src/index.js

-Error fetching data from endpoint "/notgood" for "dev": Request failed with status code 404 (will not write integrations.json)
+Error fetching data from endpoint "/notgood" for environment "source": Request failed with status code 404 (will not write integrations.json)
 ```

 An incorrect variable configured for the response array to return: